danrashid/weather/README.md

 ### Setup

 Most of these files need to be symlinked in place.
-And per `man cron`, weather_cron needs to be owned by root.
+And per `man cron`, weather_cron needs to be owned by root:root.